PagerDuty/developer-docs/docs/REST-API/04-Rate-Limits.md

 > ### Upcoming Changes to REST API Rate Limits
 >
 > Previously this page read: _The rate limits on our REST API are currently 900 requests per minute across an entire organization._ The actual rate limits were closer to 900 requests per minute per token.
-> The behavior now described on this page is being rolled out during October and November 2023.
+> The behavior now described on this page is being rolled out during November and December 2023.
 See the [changelog](https://developer.pagerduty.com/api-reference/f1a95bb9397ba-changelog) for more details.

 ## What are the limits?